lekabir/lekabir/README.md

 - 👋 Hi, I’m @lekabir
-- 👀 I’m interested in finding new talent
+- 👀 I’m interested in finding new talents
-- 🌱 I’m currently learning different coding
+- 🌱 I’m currently learning different coding like Java on Eclipse
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on finding new talents
-- 📫 How to reach me by private message
+- 📫 Reach me via private message

 <!---
 lekabir/lekabir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.